 Rental Property Owners: Look Out for Lead P-44535B (PDF).
 A tri-fold pamphlet for rental property owners who own property built before 1978 that may contain lead hazards and may be occupied by families with young children.
 Includes information on what can be done to correct lead hazards and about the law to notify tenants about lead hazards and how to prevent exposure to lead.

 Landlords must provide the following to prospective tenants of buildings built before 1978:

 - Any known information concerning lead-based paint or lead-based paint hazards pertaining to the building.
 For multi-unit buildings, this requirement includes records and reports concerning common areas and other units when such information was obtained as a result of a building-wide evaluation.

-- Disclosure of Information on Lead-Based Paint and/or Lead-Based Hazards: A lead disclosure attachment in English (PDF, 162 KB) or Spanish (PDF, 172 KB) to the lease, or language inserted in the lease, that includes a "Lead Warning Statement" and confirms that the landlord has complied with all notification requirements.
+- Disclosure of Information on Lead-Based Paint and/or Lead-Based Hazards: A lead disclosure attachment in English (PDF) or Spanish (PDF) to the lease, or language inserted in the lease, that includes a "Lead Warning Statement" and confirms that the landlord has complied with all notification requirements.

 Landlords must maintain and renovate their property in a lead-safe manner: